Suprada-2002/blog-application/blog-app-frontend/README.md

 ## Front-End for Blog application using React.js
-1. React Router Dom:
+1. React Router Dom: to implement dynamic routing.
-2. Tailwind Css:
+2. Tailwind Css: for styling
-3. Axios:
+3. Axios: for making https request

 ### Setup guide